Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

 The next study of jet substructure performed using CMS data varied the grooming procedure by employing a stronger angular-dependent grooming ($z_{\text{cut}} = 0.5$, $\beta = 1.5$) compared to the softer grooming previously used ($z_{\text{cut}} = 0.1$, $\beta = 0$)~\cite{CMS:2018fof}.
 Figure~\ref{fig:GroomedJetMass} shows the differential measurement of the groomed jet mass, $M_{\mathrm{g}}$, defined as the invariant mass of the system consisting of the two subjets (normalized by the jet \pt) for \PbPb data compared to a \pp reference, for jets in different ranges of \pt.
 The $M_{\mathrm{g}}$ variable is sensitive to both the parton splitting function and the opening angle between the two outgoing partons.
 The results are compared to the predictions of the \JEWEL and \textsc{qpythia} event generators.
 In the case of stronger grooming, no significant modification of the groomed jet mass is observed; however, there is a slight indication of enhancement for jets with larger masses in the context of weaker grooming.
+The indication of enhancement appears for configurations where the opening angle between the two subjets is large and one subjet has significantly more momentum than the other.
 The MC predictions qualitatively follow the trends in the data but significantly overestimate the enhancement effect.
 Note that, in contrast to what was observed for $z_{\mathrm{g}}$, any possibility of small modifications is only present for lower-\pt jets, and essentially disappears for jets of higher \pt.
 This is significant since the mass is an observable which convolutes both the momentum and angular scales, with sensitivity to the virtuality, where competing effects from both scales affect the distribution.